ArnoldMajor/phase-1-final-project-video-game-store/README.md

 - **CSS**: Styles the webpage for a clean and interactive user experience.

-- **JavaScript**: Implements functionality including array manipulation, DOM updates, and event handling.
+- **JavaScript**: Implements functionality including fetching data from the database, DOM updates, and event handling.

 ## Setup Instructions ##